exdx/Titan/README.md

 Great, there's tons of cool stuff you can work on.
 Beginners welcome.
 Check out our discord [here!](https://discord.gg/4r9Qxuf)

 #### What's with the name Titan anyway?
 Sounds cool as heck, think about it.
-"Yeah I just made 5 BTC using that new Titan trading system" wew lad
+"Yeah made 5 BTC using that Titan trading system" has a certain ring to it.
+Plus it makes us feel important, ok?

 ## Instructions